boroooo/boroooo.github.io/content/about/_index.md

         other_info: 'graduated with Outstanding Graduation Dissertation Award, supervised by Prof. Jisheng Zhang!'
 ---

 Hi, this is Baorian.
-I am a Ph.D student in Linguistics at The University of Texas at Austin.
-My research interest lies in how defective speech is processed by human.
-To explore this topic, I studied the relationship between computational linguistics, second language (L2) speech, and psycholinguistic data.
-Recently, I adopted a mutual-information-based functional load model to quantify the information loss of L2 Chinese speech.
-Then I explored the relation between information loss and comprehensibility.
+I am a Ph.D. student in Linguistics at The University of Texas at Austin.
+My broad research interest is in speech perception and its neural correlates.
+Now I am focusing on how the human brain processes acoustic information in the speech signal.